MQCOMP2110-2024/web-deployment-group25/README.md

 Ruby: added scaffolding for the weekly summary widget

-James: my task is Weekly Summary Widget.
+James: Weekly Summary Widget is adding now...

 Amr: Will do Task Timer Widget

 TASK DONE BY MOSTAFIZUR RAHMAN (70mrahman/ SID: 46185895):
 ==========================================================